 Following close consultation with Brazilian suppliers, German supermarkets have forced the German Poultry Association (ZDG) to return to using GMO-Free feed.
-The largest German poultry producer, Wiesenhof, announced in early December 2014 that it would meet the German supermarkets’ demands for GMO-Free Poultry products (8).
+The largest German poultry producer, Wiesenhof, announced that it would meet the German supermarkets’ demands for GMO-Free Poultry products (8).
 Several German supermarkets including REWE, EDEKA, ALDI and LIDL stated that consumer demand and the fact that there is enough Brazilian GMO-free feed in the system to supply Europe’s needs led to their decision.

 The rationale behind the decision of UK supermarkets including Tesco, Sainsburys, Waitrose, Lidl, Aldi and Morrisons to allow GM feed into its animal supply chain has been shown by the German supermarkets to be no longer relevant due to the following facts:

 There is enough Brazilian GMO-free feed to meet demand, and this supply is increasing (9).
 In addition, soya production in China and India is 100% non-GM (10).

 The current rationale for selling the products of GM-fed animals appears increasingly unconvincing to consumers.
 We therefore urge all UK supermarkets to reverse their decision to remove the non-GM requirement for animal feed in its supply chain and ensure that no animals in its supply chain are given feed containing GMOs.